-When minimum wages increase, discriminating employers may try to avoid regulatory burdens by substituting away from disadvantaged workers.
-We test this hypothesis using a resume correspondence study with 35,000 applications around three ex-ante uncertain minimum wage changes.
-Before the increases, applicants with distinctively Black names were 19% less likely to receive a callback than equally qualified applicants with distinctively white names.
-Announcements of minimum wage hikes substantially reduce the callbacks for both types of applicants but shrink the racial callback gap by 80% for the subsequent year for which we have data.
-We interpret our results through a hiring model to show that the gap shrinks because white applicants are more likely to be marginal, partly due to statistical discrimination.
-We show how researchers or policymakers can use our framework, without policy variation, to predict how labor market policies will change racial disparities in other settings.
+When minimum wages increase, employers may respond to the regulatory burdens by substituting away from disadvantaged workers.
+We test this hypothesis using a correspondence study with 35,000 applications around ex-ante uncertain minimum wage increases in three U.S. states.
+Before the increases, applicants with distinctively Black names were 19 percent less likely to receive a callback than equivalent applicants with distinctively white names.
+Announcements of minimum wage hikes substantially reduce callbacks for all applicants but shrink the racial callback gap by 80 percent.
+Racial inequality decreases because firms disproportionately reduce callbacks to lower-quality white applicants who benefited from discrimination under lower minimum wages.

 *This project has been supported by a grant from the W.E.
 Upjohn Institute Early Career Research Award